frameworklori/lori-framework-site/docs/Standards.md

 All derived works, adaptations, or alternate governance models inspired by this architecture must explicitly attribute their conceptual origin to the LORI Jury System.

+This standard covers not only specific implementations of the LORI Jury System, but also its core conceptual architecture: the use of structured multi-agent AI deliberation combined with human sovereignty and traceable ethical governance processes.
+Substantially similar models—whether rebranded under different naming conventions (e.g. "AI ethics panel", "multi-agent governance council", "AI advisory jury")—must acknowledge this origin.

 The purpose of this standard is to preserve transparency of intellectual origin while promoting public-good oriented global AI governance innovation.

 ---